dmk12/primes/README.md

 ----------
 `prime.html` - contains the JavaScript version of the code inside a `<script>` tag.

+**Notes:**

 *This is my first attempt at CoffeeScript, I have no previous experience with it.*

+*This code only outputs prime numbers up to 4 digits long (the first 1229 prime numbers), as this is what was required in the current brief.
+Modifications will be needed to output a wider range on numbers.*